emilianobovetti/AdStopEnforcer/README.md

 Please note this extension may cause problems on some websites, both in normal and experimental mode.

-Download chrome version from ~~[chrome.google.com](https://chrome.google.com/webstore/detail/fuckfuckadblock/hbpkckdpldklpnkfacfjpjhajmenaejo)~~ chrome version will be restored soon

-Download firefox version from [addons.mozilla.org](https://addons.mozilla.org/addon/fuckfuckadblock/)

-*FuckFuckAdBlock* is free and open source software and it's released under the [GPLv3](https://github.com/emilianobovetti/FuckFuckAdBlock/blob/master/LICENSE).
+*AdStopEnforcer* is free and open source software and it's released under the [GPLv3](https://github.com/emilianobovetti/AdStopEnforcer/blob/master/LICENSE).